In the list of experiments, click “quantitativeCOMPARE” to list all existing quantitation comparisons.

 - Isobaric labeling data comparison version 2 (New version.
 Flexible way to compare multiple experiments.
 Beta version)

 1st and 2nd options are deprecated and replaced by a 3rd option.
 Users can select compare report ions from single or multiple experiments.
 It also provides a tool to normalize intensities by using internal standards.
-If there are no internal standards channel, users can ignore the internal standard option.
+If there is no internal standards channel, users can ignore the internal standard option.

 Figure 10.4.3: Quant Compare Options.